matt454/agent-fleet-console/README.md

 ## What Fleet Does

 - Creates Hermes Docker agents from a repeatable local baseline.
-- Creates NemoHermes sandbox agents when the `nemohermes` runner is available or auto-install is enabled.
+- Creates Nemo Hermes sandbox agents when the `nemohermes` runner is available or auto-install is enabled.
 - Coordinates local agents and trusted remote Fleet nodes from the same dashboard.
 - Shows agent state, service counts, health, memory readiness, gateway diagnostics, drift, and update status.
 - Opens agent chat, session history, dashboard, VNC, local web preview, and container terminal surfaces.